 Although the EU ban will expire at the end of 2015, the fight over harmfulness of neonicotinoids will continue.
 A recently published study suggests that the amount of pesticide bees bring home when they collect nectar and pollen is below harmful levels.

 Bee scientist Rosenkranz supports this thesis: "We have done extensive research on the issue and found that low doses of pesticides do not critically harm a colony.
 In certain agricultural areas, neonicotinoids could be helpful."

 However, Rosenkranz says that pesticides do have a general effect on bees.
 "A single bee could definitely be harmed by the pesticides."

 "We still don't know what influence these toxics have on the general biodiversity," Rosenkranz adds.
 Wild bees or bumblebees are more sensitive to the pesticides than the honeybee.

-from London casts a damning light on neonicotinoids.
+Along these lines, new scientific evidence from London casts a damning light on neonicotinoids.
 "We found that bees specifically seek out nectar that contains these pesticides," lead scientist Geraldine Wright from Newscastle University tells DW.

 As the name suggests, neonicotinoids has a similar effect on the insect brain as nicotine does on human brains.
 "This is no good news for the bees," Wright says.